jmmills/docker-plenv-base/README.md

 $ docker pull jmmills/plenv:5.18.2
 ```

-I may in the near future attempt to interate through the available version from plenv.
+I may in the near future attempt to interate through the available versions from plenv.
 Until then perhaps you would like to build your own?
 Or, maybe spin up a non-maint version for testing

 ```